aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 ??? abstract "Criteria for T1-weighted MRI"
     - First, since the `ADNIMERGE` and `MPRAGEMETA` files have different notations for the visits, a correspondence must be established.
-    For each subject, we pair the closest dates from the two files as the same visit (`visits_to_timepoints_t1`).
+    - For each subject, we pair the closest dates from the two files as the same visit (`visits_to_timepoints_t1`).
     - For each visit, the image is processed differently according to which cohort it belongs.
         - If the visit occurs in ADNI 1, GO or 2 (`adni1go2_image`):
             - Filter out images which do not pass QC check based on `MRIQUALITY.csv`.
             - Since there might be several acquisitions (each acquisition corresponds to a different series ID, which is the same for all the processed images associated to the corresponding original acquisition), we have to choose a series.
              - The first option is to look at which one has been further processed (preferred series).
              The last processing step is scaling.
-             So we look for a ‘Processed’ image with its sequence name ending by ‘Scaled’ (preferred_processed_scan).
+             So we look for a ‘Processed’ image with its sequence name ending by ‘Scaled’ (preferred_processed_scan.
             - If not found, we look for images with the previous processing step, N3 bias field correction.
             So we look for a `Processed` image with its sequence name ending by `N3m` (`preferred_processed_scan`).
             - If there is no N3 processed image, we can only use the original image (original_image).